Gwendal Peizerat

 Gwendal Peizerat (born 21 April 1972) is a French former competitive ice dancer.
 With Marina Anissina, he is the 2002 Olympic champion, the 1998 Olympic bronze medalist, the 2000 World champion, and a six-time French national champion.

 Personal life

 Both of Gwendal Peizerat's parents were involved in figure skating, his father serving as the general secretary of the French federation and his mother in charge of a club in Lyon.
-His sister is two years older.
+His sister, Sandrine, is two years older.

 Peizerat holds a management degree from EMLYON Business School, a DEUG in materials science, and a maîtrise in STAPS from Claude Bernard University Lyon 1.
 He has two daughters, Shanelle (born in 2012), and Lilas (born 21 December 2013).
 He released a single "Baby Rock" in 2014.

 Skating career

 Early years

 Peizerat started skating at age four when he and his sister followed their parents to the ice rink.
 He went into ice dancing straight away.
 He was coached by Muriel Boucher-Zazoui since the age of six and throughout his entire career.

 Boucher-Zazoui paired seven-year-old Peizerat with his first partner, French skater Marina Morel, who was the same age as him; Morel and Peizerat skated together for fourteen years.
 They won bronze at the 1989 World Junior Championships and then silver in 1991.
 Morel retired in 1992.